mariaingold/Perceptron/README.md

 * Perceptron tutorial

 ## Unit 7 Assignment
-*  Watch this week’s lecturecast and run the following python activities in order.
+*  Watch this week’s lecturecast and run the following Python activities in order.

 ### Code